Exemptions to the global advice against non-essential travel

 Can I travel on University business for study or work?

 The University, at all its campus locations, follows the UK Government advice, as advised by the Foreign and Commonwealth Office (FCO) in relation to travelling on University business.
-All University travel was suspended on 17th March 2020.
 The FCO currently advises against all but essential international travel but travel to some countries and territories is currently exempted: https://www.gov.uk/foreign-travel-advice

 The safety of students and staff travelling is paramount at all times and it is for every individual, with the support of the University, to assess the level of risk that they personally face when planning to travel and whether those risks are acceptable.
 If anyone travelling has any concerns about their trip, then they should speak to their line manager (staff) or academic supervisor (students) in the first instance.

 What should I do if I am planning to travel for holidays or leisure?